Alaska Auto Dealer Bonds Explained

 The Alaska auto dealer bond protects any person who suffers damage as a result of unlawful business practices on the part of the dealer.
 It’s a safety measure that ensures the dealers will follow all state regulations and will not violate the provisions of AS 08.66.
 If the dealer fails to comply with the law and breaks the agreement, the surety will compensate the state or the customer, depending on the case.

 New or used motor vehicles dealers, as well as buyer’s agents in Alaska, are required to obtain a bond as part of their licensing application.
 They will need to submit an original, notarized surety bond to the DMV.
 The bond must be in force at all times while you conduct your business in Alaska.

-The bond amount is $50,000 for new and used vehicles dealers and $25,000 for dealers, planning on selling only motorcycles.
+The bond amount effective October 1, 2021 will be $100,000 for new and used vehicles dealers and $25,000 for dealers, planning on selling only motorcycles.
 Note that boat dealers are not required to be bonded.